Getting traffic is easy. Improving your conversions, however – not so easy!

 However, the real concepts that produce a high-converting landing page are always evolving.

 1).
-Borrow credibility: The Stanford Web Credibility research project found that credibility is the most important element of any site.
+Borrow credibility: The Stanford Web Credibility research project found that credibility is the most important element for any site.

-On the other hand, when it comes to digital marketing techniques and strategies, such as SEO and building profitable blogs, more people will trust my recommendations since that’s my speciality more than Seth’s.
+On the other hand, when it comes to digital marketing techniques and strategies, such as SEO and building profitable blogs, more people will trust my recommendations, since that’s my speciality.

-So what do you do when you don’t have enough credibility yet to persuade potential customers?
+But, what do you do when you don’t yet have enough credibility to persuade potential customers?

 Simply borrow credibility from other trusted sources.
 Here’s how: